 Colorado Farm Bureau is grassroots oriented and policy is developed from the opinions and values of its members.
 Every member has an opportunity to weigh in with his/her thoughts for improving opportunities for farms and ranches as well as rural Colorado.

 Members shape Colorado Farm Bureau policies each year, beginning at the county level.
-Colorado’s 45 county Farm Bureaus begin discussing and researching issues important to producers and rural communities across the state at the annual mid-summer meeting, held each July.
+Colorado’s 45 county Farm Bureaus begin discussing and researching issues important to producers and rural communities across the state at the annual Summer Ag Issues Summit, held each July.

-In August, a Mid-Summer Annual Report and Policy Development guide and packet are sent out to each County President.
+In August, an Ag Issues Summit Report and Policy Development guide are sent out to each County President.
 The information included in this packet is meant to provide each county with information regarding the policy development timeline, the uniform guidelines for submitting policy recommendations, the template to use when submitting the recommendations and for the Colorado Farm Bureau and American Farm Bureau Federation Policy Book.